Areeb-Ahmad/wandercast/README.md

 - **Fullscreen Mode**: Launches in fullscreen, making it an ideal choice for a dedicated display setup.

 ## Screenshots
+This is an example of the program in action:
 ![WanderCast Screenshot](screenshot.jpg)

 ## Installation